-Between 2009 and 2020 there was an upward trend in healthcare data breach statistics.
-During these 10 years, 3,705 breaches have been reported each of them resulting in massive financial penalties for healthcare providers.
+According to statistics, between 2009 and 2020 there was a spike in healthcare data breaches.
+During these years, 3,705 breaches have been reported with each of them resulting in massive financial penalties for healthcare providers.

 The fines for HIPAA non-compliance range from $100 to $50,000 per violation with a maximum fine of $1.5 million per calendar year for an organization.
 The amount of penalties illustrate the importance of investing resources into healthcare information security.

-The CTO of Langate, Paul Kovalenko, has stated that: “healthcare organizations should work on developing their security strategy from the very beginning of their existence as that is the best time to establish a robust security infrastructure.
+The CTO of Langate, Paul Kovalenko, has stated that: “healthcare organizations should work on developing their security strategy from the very beginning of their existence because “as soon as possible” is the best time to establish a strong security infrastructure.

 Importance of Protecting Healthcare Information

 Ignoring healthcare info security can lead to negative consequences such as large regulatory fines, disclosure of patients’ personal data, and loss of reputation.
 Let’s dive into the details: